hmahmood24/Chest_X_Ray_Pneumonia_Detection/README.md

-# Convolutional Neural Network to Classify Chest X-Ray Images
+# Convolutional Neural Network to Classify Chest Pneumonia X-Ray Images
-This repository contains the source code for classifying Chest X-Ray Pneumonia images using a Convolutional Neural Network This file contains the necessary information about the project environment and the steps required to run the project
+This repository contains the source code for Classifying Chest Pneumonia X-Ray Images using a Convolutional Neural Network This file contains the necessary information about the project environment and the steps required to run the project

 ## Preliminaries